haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/live/launch-steps.md

 4. Access your store using the storefront domain.

 ## Test the live store {#test}
 Complete a few UAT tests in your live store to make sure everything is loading and actions complete correctly.
-For a list of tests, see [Test deployment]({{ page.baseurl }}/cloud/live/stage-prod-test.html).
+For a list of tests, see [测试部署]({{ page.baseurl }}/cloud/live/stage-prod-test.html).

 ## Post-Launch {#postlaunch}
 Magento will activate checks and monitor the site to ensure all services and access are in the green.
 We remain on hand as needed to walk-through and check all system logs, services, caching, and functions are working as you and your customers need.